Glacier National Park

 Highline Trail to Grinnell Glacier Overlook

-Glacier is my favorite national park in the United States.
-There are many trails to explore, a good first choice would be the Highline Trail that leads to the overlook above Grinnell Glacier
+There are many trails to explore in Glacier National Park, a good first choice would be the Highline Trail that leads to the overlook above Grinnell Glacier

 Best done as a one way hike from Logan Pass to Loop pass using the park shuttle (13 miles, 1400ft).
 If the smaller Loop Pass parking lot is full, a round trip from Logan Pass could be done (15 miles).

 Even on some of the more popular trails, there tend to be wildlife encounters

 There are three ways to reach the Boulder Pass/ Hole-in-the-Wall area in northern section of the park.
 I chose the route from Canada starting in Waterton Lakes National Park.

 The Waterton boat shuttle takes you across the border to Goat Haunt at the south end of lake where the hike begins through the Olson Creek valley